SMSristi/SMSristi/README.md

 <h1 align="center">Hi 👋, I'm Sristi</h1>
 <h3 align="center">Welcome to my GitHub profile!
-I'm a CSE graduate with a strong passion in Artificial Intelligence, especially generative AI and its real-world applications.</h3>
+I'm a CSE graduate with a passion in Artificial Intelligence, especially generative AI and its real-world applications.</h3>

 - 🔭 I’m currently working on **several research projects**